One of the greatest threats to efficacy and engagement in the workplace is team members showing signs of burnout at work.

 - feel excessively sad or low

 - not able to function normally due to mental health issues

 - experience sudden changes in your eating or sleeping habits

 - have severe mood swings that cause problems in relationships

 - Learning the distinction between signs of severe stress compared to serious mental health is crucial and there are options if you feel like you may need help.
 Mayo Clinic research suggests its common for people to ignore symptoms and not utilise the services available.
 If you’re concerned about your mental health, don’t hesitate to seek advice from your doctor or a specialist clinic, seek hospital services if necessary or utilise online services offering mental health support and information.

 Utrecht Work Engagement Scale

 Making sense of these feelings and differentiating them can be difficult sometimes.
-The Utrecht Work Engagement Scale (UWES) is a questionnaire with 17 items that assesses engagement at work.
-The scale has three dimensions: vigor, dedication and absorption.
+The Utrecht Work Engagement Scale (UWES) is a questionnaire with 17 items that assess engagement at work.
+The scale has three dimensions: vigour, dedication and absorption.

 It’s a common misconception that working too long or too hard is the primary cause of burnout.
 Often, this misconception sees managers directing employees to take a few hours or a day off in order to remedy feelings of stress and fatigue at work — which doesn’t address the underlying problem.